ancient-cat/foolish/README.md

-# Foolish
+# squander

 This library is a suite of tools for building games in typescript.
-Which some folks would call foolish.

 ## Usage

 ```
-npm i @ancient-cat/foolish
+npm i squander
 ```

-You can also check out [a starter project](https://github.com/ancient-cat/foolish-starter).